 - Diversify and balance your crypto portfolio through DeFi indexes like Set Protocol and Index Coop.

-- Play DeFi games like Axie Infinity, Decentraland and Sandbox.
+- Play DeFi games like Axie Infinity, Decentraland and Sandbox and earn tokens.

 - Use specific decentralized apps (Dapps) like Drife or PoolTogether.